 Started out the day hunting clean water and good current.
 Kept our popping corks rolling along with mud minnows underneath.
 Not much interest at the first two spots but plenty of happy fish at the third.
 Julie let her cork float way back in the current and it got hit hard!
 After a couple minutes of fighting the fish against the current, Julie had a four pound trout in the boat.
 Her new personal best – great job!

-Popping corks remain the best choice when targeting trout.
-Bait stealers have been vicious and a live shrimp barely makes it a few seconds.
-We have been sticking with mud minnows paired with size 1 circle hooks.
-Popping corks can be hard to recover once hung up on structure or around shell rakes.
-A trick that will save you time and money is attaching a 20 pound test line to the top of the cork and attaching a 15 pound test line to the hook from the bottom of the cork.
-When you pull hard, the line will snap at the hook and you will get your cork back.
+When focusing on trout, popping corks remain a great option.
+While live shrimp are a good choice, small fish will often demolish that shrimp in seconds.
+To counter this, we have been sticking with mud minnows paired with size 1 Owner circle hooks.
+When hung up on shell rake or structure, popping corks can be hard to recover.
+While it’s rare you will get all the pieces back, there is a simple trick that will save you money and time.
+Attach 20-pound test line to the top of the cork and attach a 15-pound test line to the hook from the bottom of the cork.
+When you tug hard, the line will snap at the hook and you will get your cork back.

 See you on the water!